rogerlew/road-analyzer/readme.md

 5. Click "Run Analysis" to process the path
 6. View the results table and plots in the modal window
 7. Export the data using the CSV or GeoJSON buttons if needed
+8. Use Trash can to clear path and to start over

 ## Technical Details
 Road Analyzer uses: